menu icon

 Step 1

-Preheat oven to 350 F and line a 13 x 9 baking pan with parchment paper or nonstick foil.
+Preheat oven to 350°F and line a 13 x 9 baking pan with parchment paper or nonstick foil.

 Step 2

-Heat ½ cup stout and butter over low heat until the butter is melted.
+In a large mixing bowl, heat ½ cup stout and butter over low heat until the butter is melted.

 Step 3